g23ai2043/VCC-Final-Project/README.md

 ### Replication of the Project

-Replication steps are provided for Windows OS and Google Cloud Platform.
+Replication steps are provided for Debian OS and Google Cloud Platform.

 **Steps to Follow:**